Kang Youwei: Kang Youwei Island

-After the failure of the Hundred Days’ Reform, Kang Youwei fled China.
+After the failure of the Hundred Days’ Reform, Kang fled China.
 In 1898, he arrived in Japan via Hong Kong.
 Kang reached Sweden in 1904 and was deeply attracted to the landscape.
 He bought an islet off Saltsjöbaden and built a Chinese style garden and building named "Beihai Caotang" (Chinese: 北海草堂).
 This island is still known as Kang Youwei Island by many Chinese.

 Death

 Kang died at his home in the city of Qingdao, Shandong in 1927.
 He was 69.